DanielCiccC/DanielCiccC.github.io/INFS1200/notes/module4p2.md

 | --- | --- |
 ![alt text](assets\IMG97.PNG) | ![alt text](assets\IMG98.PNG)

+---
 ### 2NF
-A relation schema R is in 2NF if every non-prime attribute A in R is fully functionally dependent on the primary key of R.
+A relation schema R is in 2NF if every non-prime attribute A in R is **fully functionally dependent** on the primary key of R.
 - 2NF can be said informally to have no partial dependency

 ![alt text](assets\IMG99.PNG)